KXLY (AM)

 KXLY (920 kHz) is a commercial AM radio station in Spokane, Washington.
 It broadcasts a news/talk radio format with the branding "920 News Now".
-The station is owned by QueenB Radio, with its license held by Morgan Murphy Media.
-Its studios and offices are on West Boone Avenue in Spokane.
+The station is owned by Morgan Murphy Media, with its license held by QueenB Radio, Inc. Its studios and offices are on West Boone Avenue in Spokane.

 KXLY uses a non-directional antenna, from a transmitter site off South Regal Street in Spokane.
-By day, it operates with a power of 20,000 watts, which is reduced to 5,000 watts at night to protect other stations on 920 AM from interference.
+By day, it operates with a power of 25,000 watts, which is reduced to 5,400 watts at night to protect other stations on 920 AM from interference.
 Programming is also carried on 250-watt FM translator K264CH at 100.7 MHz.

 Programming

 Weekdays on KXLY begin with a simulcast of co-owned KXLY-TV's morning newscast, Good Morning Northwest.
 The rest of the weekday schedule is made up of nationally syndicated shows: Markley, Van Camp and Robbins, The Ramsey Show with Dave Ramsey, The Erick Erickson Show, The Lars Larson Show, The Mark Levin Show, and Bloomberg Radio.
 Weekends feature shows on money, health, home improvement, technology and the outdoors.

 KXLY is the flagship station of The Cougar Sports Radio Network, which carries Washington State Cougars football and men's basketball games.
 It is also the alternate affiliate of Seattle Mariners Radio Network baseball.
 KXLY has a news sharing arrangement with co-owned KXLY-TV and also carries updates from ABC News Radio.